anitab-org/documentation/our-blog.md

 # Our Blog

-We currently maintain a Blog on Medium called [AnitaB.org Open Source Medium Publication](https://medium.com/anitab-org-open-source).
+We currently maintain a Medium Publication called [AnitaB.org Open Source](https://medium.com/anitab-org-open-source).

 **Table of Content:**